January 4th – 9th 2021

 - individual fuel and toll costs

-- individual food and drink expenses outside those listed above
+- individual food and drink expenses outside the HB service in hotels

 - individual accomodation expenses before and after the tour (on your way to Serbia and back)